AusClimateService/npcp/reports/phase1/phase1_report.md

 it is unlikely to be a useful method.
 Conversely, if a method performs too well at the historical task, this can in some cases be an indication of over-fitting.
-(The historical task was not completed for the QDM method since by definition that method would achieve a perfect score by simply returning the observations un-adjusted.)
+(The historical task was not completed for the QDC method since by definition that method would achieve a perfect score by simply returning the observations un-adjusted.)
 The cross validation task assesses how well the methods perform when producing data for a different time period than the training period,